Architecture

 visitor_views_daily | Rollup aggregates (filtered) | 730 days |

-semantic_events | Behavioral events (clicks, scrolls, bounces, custom) | 90 days |
+semantic_events | Behavioral events (clicks, scrolls, bounces, forms, vitals, custom) | 90 days |

 Supporting Tables